farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 ## Recovery

-As time passes, PCs will get better, and their condition will improve.
+When a PC gets hurt or stressed as a result of one of their actions, they take `stress` and their condition worsen.
+As time passes, they will get better, and their condition will improve.

-If the fiction allows it, once per session clear 1 segment off a PC's `stress clock`.
-Also update the condition text to represent the character's current `condition`.
+The only way to recover from `stress` is in-fiction.
+You can either rest, lay low or seek medical attention.
+When doing so, the GM will look at the fiction and tell you how much `stress` (1-4) you clear on your `stress clock`.

+As your character gets better, you also need to update your `condition` to represent your character's current state.

 ## Progression

-As a campaign evolves over time, so will the characters.
+As the story progresses over time, so will the characters.
 So at the end of every session, you can update a character's `details` to represent how they've grow over the course of the session.

 When a big event is concluded in the story, the GM can decide to award the group a new `talent dot`.
+This is called reaching a `milestone`.

-Players invest those talent dots to make their characters stronger and more versatile.
+Players invest those talent dots in their respective `talent tree` to make their characters stronger and more versatile.

 A talent either gives the PC a new `action dot`, or a `situational talent`.